 ARKO to Report Fourth Quarter and Full Year 2022 Financial Results on February 27, 2023

-/EIN News/ -- RICHMOND, Va., Feb.
+RICHMOND, Va., Feb.
 14, 2023 (GLOBE NEWSWIRE) -- ARKO Corp.
-(Nasdaq: ARKO) (the “Company”) today announced that the Company will report results for the fourth quarter and full year ended December 31, 2022 on Monday, February 27, 2023 after the markets close in the United States.
+ARKO (the "Company") today announced that the Company will report results for the fourth quarter and full year ended December 31, 2022 on Monday, February 27, 2023 after the markets close in the United States.

 The Company will host a conference call to discuss these results at 10:00 a.m.
 Eastern Time on February 28, 2023.
 Investors and analysts interested in participating in the live call can dial 877-605-1792 or 201-689-8728.
 A simultaneous, live webcast will also be available on the Investor Relations section of the Company's website at https://www.arkocorp.com/news-events/ir-calendar.
 The webcast will be archived for 30 days.